tytydraco/yessleep/out/Broken_by_the_night.md

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, mesmerizing, deep, true.
 Bright like a diamond.
 A star made for me.

 I came back to life too.
 Every note was a melody.
+Every word a poem.
 But the best thing that ever happened to me was followed by the worst.

 Before the sleepless nights took my sirenesang away again, this time for good, the final words she said were… “I love you unconditionally.”

 I will never forget.
 My first light.
 My last light.